 2. Great Lakes CoastWatch

+CoastWatch is a NOAA-wide program that provides continuous, near real-time, coordinated, environmental information (remotely sensed, chemical, biological, and physical) to support federal and state decision makers and researchers who are responsible for managing the nation’s coastal ecosystems.
 NOAA GLERL serves as the Great Lakes regional node of the nationwide NOAA CoastWatch program.
-CIGLR supports GLERL’s efforts to obtain, produce, and deliver environmental data products in support of research, management, and decision making in the Great Lakes.
+CIGLR supports GLERL’s efforts to obtain, produce, and deliver environmental data products in support of research, management, and decision making in the Great Lakes and by producing satellite-derived maps, facilitating the dissemination of CoastWatch data and products, and researching algorithm development of remotely sensed data.
 The Great Lakes CoastWatch team provides access to near real-time and retrospective satellite and in-lake observations.
 Information and products from this program are used to help track algal blooms, pollution, ice cover, wind, and water intake temperatures at fish hatcheries; produce models of wave height, lake currents, and damage assessments; and support research, educational, and recreational activities.
 Users of this information include government agencies, such as the U.S. Coast Guard and National Weather Service, academic institutions, commercial interests, and the public.
-CIGLR supports this program by producing satellite-derived maps, facilitating the dissemination of CoastWatch data and products, and researching algorithm development of remotely sensed data.

 3. Synthesis, Observations, & Response (SOAR) System